 - separate discussion forums just for facilitators

 - ability to post calendar items for events, workshops, trainings

-This website represents a major new step in the Work That Reconnects.
-I am excited beyond words that it is coming into being, and am deeply grateful to the team that has been working on it, which includes Molly Brown, Barbara Ford, Kari Stettler, Anne Symens Bucher, and Lydia Harutoonian as well as our web designer and webmaster, Werner Brandt.
+This website represents a major step in the Work That Reconnects.
+I am excited beyond words that it has come into being, and am deeply grateful to the team that has been working on it, which includes Molly Brown, Barbara Ford, Kari Stettler, Anne Symens Bucher, and Lydia Harutoonian as well as our web designer and webmaster, Werner Brandt.

 We invite you to register for the WTR site, by going to http://workthatreconnects.org and selecting New Registration beneath the login window.
 You will receive a confirmation email with a temporary password.
 Once you login, you can update your profile (set your password, add demographic info, photo) and will be able to access the community forum from the home page.

 With Blessings and Happy New Year to You All,